Rabbitkettle Tufa Mounds

 In the far north the travertine formations are not met frequently – the travertine often is crushed by the frost.
 Here, in Rabbitkettle additional damage is done by the floods and also by animals.

-This area is not easy to access and not too many people reach it – just a few hundreds every year.
+This area is not easy to access and not too many people reach it – just a few hundred every year.

 - Angela L. Gulley.
 Rabbitkettle Hotsprings, Nahanni National Park Reserve, N.W.T.: A Hydrogeological Study.
 1993.